CDCgov/phdi/containers/fhir-converter/description.md

 4. Run `docker build -t fhir-converter .`.
 5. Run the service with `docker run -p 8080:8080 fhir-converter`.

+### Updating RCTC document

+RCTC spreadsheet  gets updated approximately every 6 months.
+The latest RCTC spreadsheet can be found on the [eRDS Aims Platform](https://ersd.aimsplatform.org/#/home), an account is required to download.
+The script can be run by using the following command `python3 rctc-to-json.py spreadsheet_input_loc json_output_loc`

 # License (for Microsoft FHIR Converter)

 MIT License